leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 `Uncaught CheerpX initialization failed: DataCloneError: DedicatedWorkerGlobalScope.postMessage: The SharedArrayBuffer object cannot be serialized.
 The Cross-Origin-Opener-Policy and Cross-Origin-Embedder-Policy HTTP headers can be used to enable this.`

-This error occurs because CheerpX relies on SharedArrayBuffer, which requires the site to be cross-origin isolated.
+This error occurs because CheerpX relies on [SharedArrayBuffer], which requires the site to be [cross-origin isolated].
 To activate cross-origin isolation, ensure your site is served over HTTPS and include the following headers in your responses:

 ```
 Cross-Origin-Embedder-Policy: require-corp